Krishsh93/Hcl-hackathon/readme.md

 ## **Overview**

-A comprehensive Healthcare Wellness & Preventive Care Portal built for hackathon that enables **patients** to track wellness goals and view preventive checkup reminders, while **providers** can monitor assigned patients and manage their preventive care plans.
+A comprehensive Healthcare Wellness & Preventive Care Portal that enables **patients** to track wellness goals and view preventive checkup reminders, while **providers** can monitor assigned patients and manage their preventive care plans.

 The system implements a **unified backend architecture** with role-based access control (RBAC) serving both patient and provider interfaces through a shared API layer.